-The Freddie Mac Foundation Child and Adolescent Protection Center is the only medical center in the District of Columbia with a team of health professionals dedicated to victims of child abuse and their families, and Children's National Hospital is one of the few hospitals in the country using a team approach to assessing and treating these victims.
+The Freddie Mac Foundation Child and Adolescent Protection Center at Children’s National Hospital is the only medical center in the District of Columbia with a team of health professionals dedicated to victims and survivors of child abuse and their families.
+We are one of few hospitals in the country using a team approach to assessing and treating these individuals.

 - Psychological testing

-- Educational, psychological, developmental and parent-child relationship assessments
+- Educational, psychological, developmental, psychosexual and parent-child relationship assessments

-- Individual and family therapy for victimized children (age 4-22 years for non-offending mental health services)
+- Individual victimized child and adolescent therapy for victimized children

 The Center staff also provides consultation to colleagues inside and outside the hospital.
-Medical services are available by appointment or on an emergency basis, and forensic medical examinations for recent sexual abuse/assault are available after normal business hours.
 Additionally, the Center’s team members provide training to a variety of professionals, both medical and non-medical, for whom the identification, intervention and treatment of child abuse is necessary.

 Children's National also offers a free training called Stewards of Children for child sexual abuse prevention.
 More information about the training can be found on the website of Darkness to Light, a nonprofit dedicated to empowering adults to prevent child sexual abuse.
 To schedule a training please email Victim Services Coordinator Siobhan Copeland or call her at 202-476-6718.

-It is important to educate ourselves, our colleagues and the community on the effects of child abuse including how to identify it, steps after identifying and how we can become more involved in preventing it.
-Please stop by the Child and Adolescent Protection Center for more information or visit U.S. Department of Health and Human Services, National Child Abuse Prevention Month website.
+It is important to educate ourselves, our colleagues and the community on the effects of child abuse, including how to identify it, steps after identifying and how we can become more involved in preventing it.
+Please stop by the Child and Adolescent Protection Center for more information or visit the National Child Abuse Prevention Month website.